ChrisOfRivia/FFXIVMounts/README.md

 Final Fantasy XIV and all related names, media, and assets belong to Square Enix.

-Mount data is provided through the public [FFXIV Collect](https://ffxivcollect.com/) service.
+Mount and minion data is provided through the public [FFXIV Collect](https://ffxivcollect.com/) service.

 ## Future Ideas